JohnUiterwyk/GeneticVision/README.md

 ```

 ### Tutorial
-The following is a step by step guide to getting GeneticVision compiled, images prepared, and running some evolution experiments
+The following is a step by step guide to getting OpenCV installed GeneticVision compiled, images prepared, and running some evolution experiments

 ####